viney-shih/go-cache/README.md

 ## Get Started
 ### Basic usage: Set-And-Get

-By adopting `singleton` pattern, initialize the Factory in main.go at the beginning, and deliver it to each package or business logic.
+By adopting `Singleton` pattern, initialize the *Factory* in main.go at the beginning, and deliver it to each package or business logic.

 ```go
 // Initialize the Factory in main.go